Skip to main content

 In 2023, a real gamechanger appeared on the scene: the first robotic elephant, launched by PETA India.
 Designed to perform the ceremonial roles assigned to live elephants, it is incredibly lifelike – it can shake its head, flap its ears, move its eyes, and even spray water from its trunk, providing an authentic experience for devotees while promoting empathy and compassion.

 Most importantly, when a temple receives a robotic elephant it pledges to never again hire live elephants.
 If the temple owns an elephant, it will be retired to a sanctuary or sent for specialised veterinary treatment.
-In this way, temple by temple, attitudes change and incremental progress is made towards a more humane future for these abused elephants.
+In this way, temple by temple, attitudes are changing and incremental progress is being made towards a more humane future for these abused elephants.

 The first mechanical elephant, named Irinjadapilly Raman, was launched at Irinjadappilly Sri Krishna Temple in Thrissur district in Feb 2023 – the first step on a road to real change